Treaty Oak Offroad KDSS Spacers Overview for the 5th Gen 4runner

 Treaty Oak KDSS Drop Spacers on 4Runner

-There are 2 options for KDSS spacers out there.
-Treaty Oak Offroad and Black Gate Customs which was previously covered on Trail 4Runner.
-The guy who created the product can now be found on Instagram and goes by the handle; @Dr_KDSS.
-He does not claim to be the KDSS doctor though, his initials are simply DR. But, with that said, DR. KDSS applies because he fixed major issues with KDSS.
+There are 2 options for KDSS spacers out there—Treaty Oak Offroad and Black Gate Customs, which were previously covered on Trail4Runner.
+The product’s creator can now be found on Instagram and goes by the handle @Dr_KDSS.
+He does not claim to be the KDSS doctor, though; his initials are simply DR. That said, DR. KDSS applies because he fixed major issues with KDSS.
 He also manufactures the KDSS on/off switch.
 As the name implies, it allows you to turn KDSS on/off with the push of a button.

 Because of this, I went with the Treaty Oak Offroad kit.